BX-Coding/patch-ide/index.md

 # Want to join?

-Reach out to [Elliot Roe](https://github.com/ElliotRoe)!
+Reach out to info@bxcoding.org!
 We welcome all collaborators